 Despite having hundreds of verbs starting with N, there are some that you use more often than others.
 Here are lists of verbs that we regularly use in our daily lives:

-- Notice – to pay attention to or become aware of something.
+- Notice – To become aware of or observe something

-- Name – means to give a specific label or designation to someone or something.
+- Name – To give a title or identify someone or something

 Verbs Beginning With N You Seldom Use